How to Pre-Populate SMS Body Text From A Text Link

 Automation trigger for pre-populated SMS message

-Continuing with our free teeth whitening example, we might want the sms text message we send back to read something like “Thanks for claiming our Free Teeth Whitening offer!
+2. Creating the Auto-Responder: Add an SMS event to automatically send a reply to the user’s mobile device.
+Customize the message to something like: “Thanks for claiming our Free Teeth Whitening offer!
 Your voucher is redeemable with any cleaning.
 Here’s the link to book a cleaning. – Dr. Bob’s Dentistry”.

 Next Level Tip – Pre Populate Your Auto Reply With A Question

-If we wanted to go next level with this automation and increase the rate of people who end up booking a cleaning, you’ll want to ask a question in the SMS you automate back to the person who sent the initial text via an html link.
+To take your automation to the next level and boost booking rates, consider asking a question in the SMS you send back to the person who initiated the text using an HTML link.

-The reason being you want your message to sound human and to initiate a conversation.
-And what’s really cool is that we can leverage Artificial Intelligence to create different paths of automations based on whether or not the response to the question is positive or negative.
+The goal is to make your message sound more personal and start a conversation.
+The exciting part is that we can use AI to create different automated paths based on the response to the question.

-First let’s look at how we’d change our auto-reply SMS.
-Instead of sending them the booking link, we might want the SMS body text to read like this:
+Let’s refine our auto-reply SMS.
+Instead of just sending the booking link, try something like this:

 “Thanks for claiming our Free Teeth Whitening offer!
-Your voucher is redeemable with any cleaning.
-Is now a good time to get you booked? – Dr. Bob’s Dentistry”.
+Your voucher is valid with any cleaning.
+Is now a good time to schedule your appointment? – Dr. Bob’s Dentistry”.

 SMS auto-reply with condition step